zenhack/haskell-capnp/CONTRIBUTING.md

 probably reply before too long.
 Send a pull request when you've got something to review.

+# Comments

+A couple points about comments:

+* For implementation notes inside the code, we adopt GHC's [Note convention][2].
+* Each thing that is exported from a module must have a haddock comment briefly describing what it does and how to use it.
+Most non-exported top level identifiers should have these as well, but this is more flexible.

 # Style Guide

 Generally, do what the rest of the code does.
 Much of this section is